 Appropriate methods are in place to collect and review information in the production and post-production phases.

-The completion of risk management activities and the risk management review shall be documented in a risk management report.

-At a minimum, Senior Management (or designee) and the Head of Quality Assurance shall approve the risk management report.
+At a minimum, Senior Management (or designee), the Head of Quality Assurance, and Clincal representative with appropriate medical expertise shall approve the risk management report.

-The risk management report shall be part of the risk management file.

 Production and Post-Production Activities

 The following information shall be actively collected and reviewed: